tdawes93/arsenal-quiz/README.md

 - All buttons will direct correctly with external links opening in a new browser tab.
 - Correct answers will be displayed in green, incorrect answers in red.
 - The score is calculated correctly and resets when the user restarts the quiz either through the rematch button or kick-off button.
-- The form will not allow a blank username to be saved and all daved scores are save in the local storage.
+- The form will not allow a blank username to be saved and all saved scores are placed in the local storage.
 - Media shows clearly and is not distorted
 - HTML and CSS will be validated using W3C and Jigsaw
 - All pages will have a Lighthouse report generated to test for